ads1419/samsung-hackathon/readme.md

 * The CreateAlarmByName grammar included a spelling mistake and listed 'alarm' as 'alram'.
 The RenameEvent grammar also included a spelling mistake listing 'event' as 'even'.

-ABSTRACT:
+## Abstract

-Our algorithm uses an approach in which we assign scalar scores(representative of the probability that the corresponding grammar is the grammar of the input string) to each of the grammars based on the concepts/placeholder/keywords present in the input string and finally the grammar with the highest scalar score is written to the final output file.
+Our algorithm uses an approach in which we assign scalar scores (representative of the probability that the corresponding grammar is the grammar of the input string) to each of the grammars based on the concepts/placeholder/keywords present in the input string and finally the grammar with the highest scalar score is written to the final output file.
 Based on the inner workings of our algorithm, detection of the values of the placeholders such as contact names and places, was trivially implemented by storing the location of the substring that was being used to detect their presence.

 Handling open-phrases involved the detection of the grammar line (from the predicted grammar file) which most closely corresponded to the input string.
 After this step, a rejection-based scheme was implemented which removed all the concept phrases, placeholders such as contact names and places and reject-words such as articles and prepositions and extracted the open-phrases from the remaining string.

-DATA STRUCTURES USED:
+## Data Structures Used

 (These datastructures are generated from the provided text files)